lop-Louis/go-to-docs/docs/runbooks/accessibility-audit.md

 # Accessibility audit runbook

-<a href="#purpose" data-primary-action>Use this runbook to execute the quarterly accessibility audit and log findings.</a>

-<a href="./index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>
+Run this quarterly sweep before release windows to keep public docs accessible. <a href="#purpose" data-primary-action>Start the audit</a> or <a href="./index" data-secondary-action>Browse the runbooks index</a>.

 ## Purpose